manelcab/agilebit/content/posts/Little big Fun with Raspberry pi Pico.md

 The ULT pin has to be connected to Power to disable the sleep mode.

 # Visual effects
-The led brightness has been reduced to 0.04, with this valur it is comfortable to see.
+The led brightness has been reduced to 0.04, it is comfortable to see with this value.

 ## 3. Code